-GoFundMe Tries To Get Ahead of Hurricane Florence, Scammers
+GoFundMe Tries To Get Ahead Of Hurricane Florence Scammers

 While the crowdfunding website has made for many heartwarming stories, it has been the center of some controversies as well.
 In the most recent incident, New Jersey couple Mark D’Amico and Katelyn McClure are under investigation after they allegedly raised $400,000 for a homeless man on GoFundMe only to be accused of taking most of the cash for themselves, CBS News reported.

-The couple reportedly started the GoFundMe account for homeless veteran Johnny Bobbitt gave McClure $20 when she ran out of gas on Interstate 95 in Philadelphia with their efforts attracting some 14,000 contributors and national television show appearances, per CBS News.
+The couple reportedly started the GoFundMe account for homeless veteran Johnny Bobbitt after giving McClure $20 when she ran out of gas on Interstate 95 in Philadelphia with their efforts attracting some 14,000 contributors and national television show appearances, per CBS News.

 The couple’s lawyer told the network that they did nothing wrong but expect to be indicted.